anup557/ciphers/README_ches_artifact.md

 We use the ChipWhisperer-Lite  CW1173  evaluation board, as shown below.
 It has XMEGA and ARM targets as shown in `./setup.jpeg`.

  <!-- <div  align="center"><img  src="./setup.jpeg"  width="400"  height="200"></div> -->

-## Dependencies

-We use the ChipWhisperer open-source toolchain (https://github.com/newaetech/chipwhisperer).
-Hence, this toolchain must be installed to replicate the attacks on the hardware utilized in this work.

-For the simulated key recoveries, C/C++ compilers and interpreters are sufficient.

 # HOW TO INDUCE THE FAULTS AND PERFORM KEY RECOVERY?
 The following two commands are sufficient to build the necessary dependencies, induce faults, and perform final key recovery in the `Tofa/gift<128/64>` folder.